pingcap/docs/tidb-cloud/naming-conventions-for-data-import.md

 # Naming Conventions for Data Import

 The Data Import feature in TiDB Cloud supports the following file formats: CSV, Parquet, Aurora Snapshot, and SQL.
-There are two prerequisites:
+To make sure that data can be imported successfully, note the following:

-- The data files you provide and the schema files for building the database and tables must conform to the naming requirements.
-If you do not provide the schema file for building the database, TiDB Cloud will create the target database for you according to the default configuration.
-If you cannot provide data files with the required file names, you can modify the file pattern to perform the import task.
-Otherwise, TiDB Cloud can not scan the files you need to import.
+- The data files and the schema files for building the database and tables must conform to the naming conventions.
+- If you can not provide the schema file for building the database, TiDB Cloud will create a target database for you according to the default configuration.
 - If you can not provide the schema file for building tables, you need to create the target tables in TiDB Cloud in advance.
+- If you can not provide data files with the required file names, you can modify the file pattern to perform the import task.
+Otherwise, TiDB Cloud can not scan the files you want to import.

 ## Naming conventions for data files and schema files